This post may contain affiliate links. For more information, read my disclosure policy.

 Then, I set out to figure out the best way to make a grilled pork loin filet.

-First of all, is pork loin filet the same as pork tenderloin?
+Is pork loin filet the same as pork tenderloin?

 No, they’re actually different cuts of meat.
 Pork tenderloin is thin and small, while pork loin filet is larger and lends itself more towards slow-cooking or grilling because it’s thicker.
 The only real similarity between the two is they are leaner cuts of pork.
 They aren’t suitable for shredding or pulling like pork shoulder is.